 Is there a connection between Tagore's unhappiness at schools in Calcutta with his decision to make Shantiniketan a school rather than a Vedic patshala?
 Not really.
 His father wanted a patshala but it would have imposed too big a financial burden.
 Tagore had some notion that maybe kids from his school could go off to Japan or America and learn engineering or agronomy or other such useful stuff.

 I may mention, Tagore says that, as a child, he used to pretend to be a teacher and would terrorize the columns of the banister which were meant to be his pupils.
-Thankfully, no such sadistic intention inspired the creation of Shantiniketan which Tagore turned into a school for his sons and other relatives- more particularly those who were delinquents or irremediably stupid.
-(I should explain, the family would have had to pay to train the priests and then pay to keep them fed- i.e. such education was a complete drain on the family's income)
+Thankfully, no such sadistic intention inspired the creation of Shantiniketan which Tagore turned into a school for his sons and other relatives or associates- more particularly those whose sons were delinquents or irremediably stupid.
+(I should explain, if the family had set up a patshala, they would have had to pay to train the priests and then pay to keep them fed- i.e. such education would have been a complete drain on the family's income)

 Not all Shantiniketan's pupils were cretins.
 The sons (or grandsons) of teachers at Shantiniketan were likely to be smart since they would inherit little wealth and thus needed to pass exams or else acquire artistic skills.

-Amartya Sen, famously, was one such gifted pupil as was his best friend- whose wife he later ran away with.
-He says of Tagore's account of his boyhood published shortly before his death that 'it is an odd book.'
+Amartya Sen, famously, was one such gifted pupil as was his best friend- whose wife he later ran off with.
+He says of Tagore's account of his boyhood published shortly before his own death that 'it is an odd book.'

 I suppose he means it is impressionistic and dwells on things we don't associate with Tagore- e.g. a childish belief in ghosts and monsters.
 Still, the fact is, Tagore could take pride in the fact that students at his school were free of such superstitions.
 Also, they didn't feel they were worthless if they could not rival the achievements of young boys who rubbed snuff in their eyes to keep awake while burning the midnight oil.